Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 There were many bugs throughout the development process that were discovered and fixed.
 I have provided details on some of them below.
 Currently I don't believe that there are any bugs in this current version.

-* If users proceeded to checkout, after amending the quantity in their basket to 0, would still let them proceed to payment.
+* If users proceeded to checkout, after amending the quantity in their basket to 0, it would still let them proceed to payment.
 Whilst the site warns users that their bag is empty, clicking on the 'checkout' button would allow them to proceed to payment and if the user entered address details and clicked 'pay now' froze the screen and would not let them proceed.

 This was fixed by hiding the checkout button when the basket was empty by adding an if statement in the basket.html file to display the checkout buttn only when there were items in the basket.

 * Similarly, if the user clicked 'make payment' without selecting an address I got an DoesNotExist error. this was fixed by making the address on the form a required field, so it stopped the user from proceeding.
 I managed to remember to take a screen grab of this to provide as an example.

-* Adding a new user and a new address, when the user saved the address it wasn't displaying in the address corner and if the user kept resubitting the same form it would save and duplictae the addresses.
-This solved by clearing the form upon submission and displaying the saved address on submission.

 <img src="media/images/does_not_exist.png">

+* When adding a new user and a new address, when the user saved the address it wasn't displaying in the addresses section, and if the user kept resubitting the same form it would save and duplictae the addresses.
+This bug was solved by clearing the form upon submission and displaying the saved address on submission.

 * Significant CSS problems during devlopment meant that no styling was working as it should.
 To prevent this from happening I inputted CSS in style tages during development, with the intention of fixing later.
 You may have noticed this in some of the screen shots I have provided, that some of the CSS isn't working.
+It seems that there were a few issues as to why this wasn't working, becasue some actions solved some rendering but not others.
+In the main, during development I had managed to get my css files in a bit of a muddle, and thus renaming and moving them around so that they were in the correct folders solved al ot of the problems.

 * When updating items in basket and selecting update it was resetting to the previously selected quantity.
 In the terminal, using print() it was sending that quantity but for some reason wasn’t showing this on the site.